 Does it rain in Dubai?

 Yes!
 It might take you by surprise, but rain is possible over the cooler winter months (or it could stay completely dry!)
-Over the last 10 years it has rained on average 5 days of the year.
+Over the last ten years, it has rained on average five days of the year.

 Fog in the UAE!

 The other thing to be conscious of and a much more common occurrence is fog.
 This can play havoc in the winter months with the major airports.
 There’s no way of predicting it in advance, but one of those things you might need to factor into your travel plans if it occurs during your visit.
 Normally it burns off by late morning but it can make overnight and early morning driving hazardous (more so than usual!) and delay planes.

 Does Dubai get sandstorms?

 Yes!
 Dust or sand storms are a common occurrence in the UAE.
 Maybe not the extreme that you see in the movies (looking at you, Mission Impossible!)
 But nonetheless, there can be a lot of dust in the air.
 In fact, Dubai often has a permanent hanging layer of dust spoiling the skyline.
 You experience this less so in Abu Dhabi and the other Emirates.

 The problem in most of the UAE is the fine layer of dust that develops pretty much year-round.
 A hazard of being in the middle of the desert, you will discover pretty quickly why most people don’t hang their washing outside!

 Those with severe asthma and other respiratory conditions should keep abreast of the AQI if it’s dusty out.